 3 – Show your paintings

-Another way to learning and having feedback in healthy atmosphere is to join some Facebook groups for absolute beginners.
+Another way to learn and have feedback in a healthy atmosphere is to join some Facebook groups for absolute beginners.

 Don’t be afraid of sharing your art!
 The feedback and support of others will motivate you to keep going and boost your self-esteem as an artist.